codad5/keybinder/README.md

 const keyController = new KeyBinder({
     default_listener: 'keyup', // can be keydown, keypress
     element: window, // can be any element or window eg `docmuent.querySelector('.myeditor')
-    // case_sensitive:true // this is if you want to make the listener case sensitive })
+    // case_sensitive:true, // this is if you want to make the listener case sensitive
+    allow_default: true // this is set to default of false and prevents any default keyboard action })
 ```